A Mathematical Programming Approach to Optimal Classification Forests: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the concept of OCF and recall the main elements that set the base for the approach that is presented in Section \ref{sec:form}, i.e. the main concepts regarding CTs.
+In this section, we introduce the concept of WOCF and recall the main elements that set the base for the approach that is presented in Section \ref{sec:form}, i.e. the main concepts regarding CTs.

 All throughout this paper, we consider that we are given a training sample $\mathcal{X} =\{ (x_1,y_1), \ldots , (x_n,y_n) \} \subseteq \mathbb{R}^p \times \left\lbrace 0, 1 \right\rbrace$, where $p$ features have been measured for a set of $n$ individuals ($x_1, \ldots, x_n$) as well as a label in $\{0, 1\}$ for each of them $(y_1,\ldots , y_n)$.
 The goal of binary supervised classification is to derive, from $\mathcal{X}$, a decision rule $D_\mathcal{X}: \mathbb{R}^p \rightarrow \{0, 1\}$ capable of accurately predicting the label of out-of-sample observations.
 We assume, without loss of generality, that the features are normalized, i.e., $x_1, \ldots, x_n \in [0,1]^p$, and we denote by $N=\{1, \ldots, n\}$ the index set for the observations in the training dataset.\\